nico2sh/materialish-progress/README.md

 In the xml definition, besides the ```fillRadius``` property, you can set:

-* progressIndeterminate: boolean, if you want the wheel to spin right away.
+* matProg_progressIndeterminate: boolean, if you want the wheel to spin right away.
-* barColor: color, sets the small bar's color (the spinning bar in the indeterminate wheel, or the progress bar)
+* matProg_barColor: color, sets the small bar's color (the spinning bar in the indeterminate wheel, or the progress bar)
-* barWidth: dimension, the width of the spinning bar
+* matProg_barWidth: dimension, the width of the spinning bar
-* rimColor: color, the wheel's border color
+* matProg_rimColor: color, the wheel's border color
-* rimWidth: dimension, the wheel's width (not the bar)
+* matProg_rimWidth: dimension, the wheel's width (not the bar)
-* spinSpeed: float, the base speed for the bar in indeterminate mode, and the animation speed when setting a value on progress.
+* matProg_spinSpeed: float, the base speed for the bar in indeterminate mode, and the animation speed when setting a value on progress.
 The speed is in full turns per second, this means that if you set speed as 1.0, means that the bar will take one second to do a full turn.
-* barSpinCycleTime: integer, the time in milliseconds the indeterminate progress animation takes to complete (extending and shrinking the bar while spinning)
+* matProg_barSpinCycleTime: integer, the time in milliseconds the indeterminate progress animation takes to complete (extending and shrinking the bar while spinning)
-* circleRadius: dimension, the radius of the progress wheel, it will be ignored if you set fillRadius to true
+* matProg_circleRadius: dimension, the radius of the progress wheel, it will be ignored if you set fillRadius to true
-* fillRadius: boolean, set to true if you want the progress wheel to fill the whole layout
+* matProg_fillRadius: boolean, set to true if you want the progress wheel to fill the whole layout
-* linearProgress: boolean, set to true if you want a linear animation on the determinate progress (instead of the interpolated default one).
+* matProg_linearProgress: boolean, set to true if you want a linear animation on the determinate progress (instead of the interpolated default one).

 ## Versions

 * 1.0 Initial release
 * 1.1 The default speed is closer to the default progress wheel in Lollipop.
 Removed unused icons.
 * 1.2 Interpolated determinate progress, a new option to set a linear progress (which was the default before)
+* 1.3 Added a prefix to the attributes to avoid collisions, new callback called when the progress changes in the determinate wheel.

 License
 -------